ministryofjustice/calculate-journey-variable-payments/scripts/bulk_price_upload/README.md

 are steps for bulk prices uploads with a possible third option:

 1. Take a RDS snapshot of the database using the **take-manual-rds-snapshot.sh** script where the journey prices are going to be loaded.
-2. Using the shell script **upload_journey_prices_spreadsheet_to_s3.sh** upload the spreadsheet(s) to the appropriate environments (dev, preprod, prod) AWS S3 bucket.
+2. Using the shell script **upload-journey-prices-spreadsheet-to-s3.sh** upload the spreadsheet(s) to the appropriate environments (dev, preprod, prod) AWS S3 bucket.
 It is from here where the prices are fed into the service.
-3. Go onto one of the services pods and run the **price-import** command to load the prices from step one above into the system.
+3. Use the script **run-bulk-price-upload.sh** to load the prices from step one above into the system.
 4. (optional) Run a bulk price update via the frontend.
 Technically this can be done by the end users however you may wish to do this for testing purpose in preprod for example.
 5. (optional) delete the backup RDS snapshot.